arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 <strong>Volodymyr Zelensky</strong>, Ukraine’s president, made a surprise visit to <strong>Bakhmut</strong>, a town in eastern Ukraine that Russia has been [attempting to seize](https://www.economist.com/europe/2022/12/06/russia-is-hurling-troops-at-the-tiny-ukrainian-town-of-bakhmut) for months.
-Mr Zelensky met with soldiers and handed out medals.
-Meanwhile <strong>Vladimir Putin</strong> admitted that the situation in the [four regions of Ukraine](https://www.economist.com/zaluzhny-transcript) that his country claimed to have annexed in September is “extremely difficult”.
-Mr Putin also called for increased surveillance in Russia.
+Mr Zelensky met with soldiers and handed out medals. <strong>Vladimir Putin</strong> admitted that the situation in the [four regions of Ukraine](https://www.economist.com/zaluzhny-transcript) that his country claimed to have annexed in September is “extremely difficult”.
+Meanwhile, the Kremlin moved to shut down the Moscow Helsinki Group, one of Russia’s most prominent human-rights organisations.

 <strong>Wells Fargo</strong> agreed to a $3.7bn settlement with America’s Consumer Financial Protection Bureau over mismanagement tied to mortgages and loans.
 The CFPB ordered America’s [fourth-largest bank](https://www.economist.com/finance-and-economics/2019/10/26/what-kind-of-bank-will-wells-fargo-be) to pay $2bn to redress harm done to customers and fined the bank $1.7bn—a record amount.
 Wells Fargo has been scandal-stricken since 2016, when it emerged that it had opened fraudulent customer accounts.